sanjay-code-debug/complete_adobe_commerce_guide/README.md

              - how actually caching is working for Specific Customer can you explain end to end flow -- is any issue with performance how we can improve

+             - If Cache is Faster than Database - why not store everything in Cache

+                     - Cache is Volatile but the Database is Durable
+                     - RAM is expensive.
+The Disk is Cheap
+                     - Cache is not designed for Complex Queries
+                     - Consistency becomes nightmare
+                     - Not all data needs to be fast

         - Frontend Layout(Magento / Adobe Commerce Frontend)